Home TIPS FOR KEEPING YOUR COLON HEALTHY

 There are a number of conditions that can cause the colon to work improperly, such as ulcerative colitis, Crohn’s disease, diverticular disease, irritable bowel syndrome, and colorectal cancer.
 Treatment for these conditions might include diet and lifestyle changes, medications, or surgery.

 Colorectal cancer is one of the more serious colon diseases.
-It’s the second leading cause of death from cancer for men and the third leading cause of death from cancer for women, according to the Canadian Cancer Society.
-It’s estimated that 1 in 34 men, and 1 in 40 women, will die from colorectal cancer in their lifetime.
+Behind lung and prostate cancer for men and breast cancer for women, cancer of the colon and rectum (colorectal) is the fourth most common cancer diagnosis, according to the Canadian Cancer Society.
+It’s estimated that 1 in 16 men, and 1 in 18 women, will die from colorectal cancer in their lifetime.

 There are a number of ways to help keep your colon working properly.
 You could start by examining your diet and following the recommendations below: